Algebraic coherent confluence and higher globular Kleene algebras: Introduction

 where $\rstar$ denotes the reflexive, transitive closure of $\fl$, the relation $\leftarrow$ denotes its converse and $\cdot$ denotes relational composition.
 Moreover, $\fl$ has the \emph{Church-Rosser property} if the inclusion

 holds, where $\rlstar \ = ( \leftarrow \cup \rightarrow)^*$ denotes the reflexive, symmetric, transitive closure of $\fl$.
 The Church-Rosser theorem for $\fl$ states that these two inclusions between relations are equivalent.
 It can be formulated more abstractly in a Kleene algebra $K$ using the \emph{Kleene star} operation $(-)^\ast:K\to K$, which generalises the reflexive, transitive closure operation on relations~\cite{Struth02}, see also~\eqref{SSS:ConfluenceKleeneAlgebras} below.
-Now, for all $x,y\in K$, \begin{eqn}{equation*} x^*\cdot y^* \leq y^* \cdot x^* \quad\Leftrightarrow\quad (x + y )^* \leq y^* \cdot x^*. \end{eqn} The binary relations over a set $X$ form a Kleene algebra with respect to relational composition, relational union, the reflexive transitive closure operation, the empty relation and the unit relation.
+Now, for all $x,y\in K$,

+The binary relations over a set $X$ form a Kleene algebra with respect to relational composition, relational union, the reflexive transitive closure operation, the empty relation and the unit relation.
 The Church-Rosser theorem for $\fl$ is thus an instance in the Kleene algebra of binary relations for $x=\,\lfl$ and $y=\,\rfl$.

 The diagrammatic interpretation of $\fl$ views an arrow $u\fl v$ as a rewriting step whenever $(u,v)$ is an element of $\fl$.
 When $(u,v)$ is an element of $\rstar$ (resp. $\rlstar$), we say that $u$ is related to $v$ by a \emph{rewriting sequence} (resp. \emph{zig-zag sequence}) of finitely many rewriting steps.
 We denote such sequences by $f,g...$.
 A \emph{branching} (resp. \emph{confluence}) is a pair $(f,g)$ (resp. $(f',g')$) of rewriting sequences of the shape